 Ranald was a solicitor in private practice for more than twenty years before coming to the Bar.
-As a solicitor, his practice included complex personal injury and other reparation work, as well as work in the field of public law including judicial review and public procurement.
+As a solicitor, his practice included complex personal injury and other reparation work, as well as work in the field of public law including judicial review.
+He has continued that practice at the Bar.
+He is instructed in fatal accident inquiries, as well as reparation and medical negligence cases.

 Ranald became a solicitor advocate in 2004.
 He exercised his rights of audience regularly, appearing both in the Outer and Inner House of the Court of Session in a wide range of cases.